National Institutes of Health

 Infection control is key to stopping MRSA in hospitals.
 To prevent community-associated MRSA

-If a wound appears to be infected, see a healthcare provider.
-Treatment may include draining the infection and antibiotics.
+If a wound appears to be infected, see a health care provider.
+Treatments may include draining the infection and antibiotics.

 NIH: National Institute of Allergy and Infectious Diseases